 See Dr. Bush's announcement in the Tennessean!

-We are so excited that Dr. Bush is now at Foot & Ankle Centers seeing patients 5 days a week!
+We are so excited that Dr. Bush is now at Foot & Ankle Specialists of Nashville seeing patients 5 days a week!
 Here is a quick note from Dr. Bush:

 "Hey everybody!
 This is Dr. Bush, and I wanted to take a few minutes to post a short piece.
 First, I want to say how excited I am to be in Nashville.
 I am enjoying the area, the people, and all the city has to offer.
-Furthermore, I have thoroughly enjoyed my short (yet very busy) beginning here at Foot & Ankle Centers.
-Dr. Cohen and the office staff have been very welcoming, friendly and helpful.
+Furthermore, I have thoroughly enjoyed my short (yet very busy) beginning here at Foot & Ankle Specialists of Nashville.
+Foot & Ankle Specialists of Nashville and the office staff have been very welcoming, friendly and helpful.
 I recently started here after 3 years in the Tampa area, where I cultivated a love for several aspects of Podiatry.
 I enjoy everything from routine/diabetic foot care, to forefoot and rearfoot surgery (including such procedures as bunions, hammertoes, ankle fracture repair, achilles tendon repairs, etc).
 I also have a particular interest in sports/activity-related injuries (achilles tendonitis, lateral ankle instability (weak ankles), plantar fasciitis, etc).
 Sports have always been a large part of my life through my college years and still are to this day.
-So if you have foot pain or any problems with your toes, feet, and/or ankles regardless of age, activity level, or other medical conditions, head over to the Foot & Ankle Centers where a thorough examination and our friendly staff will have you back on your feet."
+So if you have foot pain or any problems with your toes, feet, and/or ankles regardless of age, activity level, or other medical conditions, head over to the Foot & Ankle Specialists of Nashville where a thorough examination and our friendly staff will have you back on your feet."